-A student must be in grades ten (10), eleven (11), or twelve (12) to be eligible for online Dual Enrollment courses and must maintain a 3.0 or higher college GPA to remain eligible for enrollment in online courses.
+A student must be in grades ten (10), eleven (11), or twelve (12) to be eligible for Dual Enrollment courses and must maintain a 3.0 or higher high school GPA to remain eligible for enrollment for dual enrollment.
+Dual enrollment students may take up to two online classes per semester.
 Both parties recognize that online coursework represents a unique set of challenges for students.
-Dual enrollment students are limited to two online classes per semester.
 It is recommended that a dual enrollment student's first experience with college-level coursework be in the traditional face-to-face classroom environment when available.

-- Identification of students who are eligible to participate in the college-credit courses will be made at each enrollment period according to the following criteria: - a.
-Juniors and seniors are eligible to participate in college-credit courses during school hours, after school hours, and during the summer term. - b.
+Identification of students who are eligible to participate in the college-credit courses will be made at each enrollment period according to the following criteria:

+a.
+Juniors (11th grade) and seniors (12th grade) are eligible to participate in college-credit courses during school hours, and during the summer term.

+- b.
 Sophomore students are eligible to participate in college-credit courses after school hours, during the summer term, or during the regular school day on an exception basis. - c.
-Rising sophomore students are eligible to participate in college-credit courses during the summer session that begins after the last day of their freshman school year Students shall have a cumulative, un-weighted grade-point average (GPA) of 3.0 or above on high school course work. - d.
+Rising sophomore (10th grade) students are eligible to participate in college-credit courses during the summer session that begins after the last day of their freshman (9th grade) school year. - d.
+Students shall have a cumulative, unweighted grade-point average (GPA) of 3.0 or above on high school course work. - e.
 Students must take one of the approved placement tests.
-Students must pass the appropriate subtest of a State Board approved college placement test if enrolling in a college English, math, reading, Gordon rule social science or humanities course, or any courses which require English, math or reading prerequisites. - e.
-Students who have not passed all areas of a State Board approved college placement test by the time they have accumulated 12 college credit hours will not be able to enroll in additional dual enrollment courses until all areas of the test are passed.
-Exceptions to the 12 college credit hour limitation may be granted by the College provided that the dual enrollment student is concurrently enrolled in a high school class in each basic competency area for which the student has been deemed deficient.
-Dual enrollment students who have accumulated 12 college credit hours and have not yet demonstrated proficiency in the basic competency areas of reading, writing, and mathematics will be advised in writing by the District of the requirements for associate degree completion and state university admission, including information about financial aid eligibility and the potential costs of accumulation of excessive college credit. - f.
-Students who have accumulated 12 college credits but less than 24.99 college credits must have a college GPA of 1.5 or above.
-Students who have 25 or more college credits must have a college GPA of 2.0 or above. - g.
-Under the dual enrollment articulation agreement students are only allowed one attempt per course. - h.
-Due to field experience requirements in the teacher education program, EDF1005 is available only to 12^{th} grade students. - i.
+Students must meet the minimum requirement for the appropriate subtest of a State Board approved college placement test if enrolling in a college English, math, Gordon Rule social science or humanities course, or any courses which require English, math or reading prerequisites. - f.
+Students who have not met the minimum requirement for all areas of a State Board approved college placement test by the time they have accumulated 12 college credit hours will not be able to enroll in additional dual enrollment courses until all areas of the test are passed. - g.
+Students who have accumulated 12 college credits, but less than 24.99 college credits must have a college GPA of 1.5 or above.
+Students who have 25 or more college credits must have a college GPA of 2.0 or above. - h.
+Under the dual enrollment articulation agreement, students are only allowed one attempt per course. - i.
+Dual enrollment students are limited to a total of three unsuccessful attempts in the dual enrollment program.
+An unsuccessful attempt is defined as a failing grade (F) or a withdrawal from a course. - j.
+Due to field experience requirements in the teacher education program, EDF1005 is available only to 12th grade students. - k.
 College courses offered as part of the technical/core requirements in limited access programs such as Dental Assisting and Radiography, or programs with specific admissions requirements such as the Law Enforcement and Corrections Academies are not available as dual enrollment unless agreed to by the College and the District under separate agreement.
-Per the College catalog, upper division coursework is restricted to students who have earned their AA or AS degree.

-j.
-Students who will graduate from high school prior to completion of the postsecondary course may not register for the course through dual enrollment.
+Per the College catalog, upper division coursework is restricted to students who have earned their A.A. or A.S. degree. - l.
+A student who will be graduating from high school prior to completion of the college semester may not register for the said semester through dual enrollment.

-Vocational Credit Dual Enrollment
+Career Technical Credit Dual Enrollment

-Identification of students who are eligible to participate in the vocational-credit courses will be made at each enrollment period according to the following criteria:
+Identification of students who are eligible to participate in the career technical credit courses will be made at each enrollment period according to the following criteria: